Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 The bonuses added to Venerable however cannot be large enough to skew how the AI should normally use these races.
 AI game files are hardcoded to purposefully weigh each racial trait to determine how best to use them.
 Our KISS principle is not to change many game files and as such it is best to give two minor buffs instead of one large buff and thus explains why it is just a tiny 2% here for two traits.

 Another question will be about Repugnant and Emotion Simulator traits, which also have unusual changes instead of the stat being directly modified.
 Turns out that the amenities modification trait is a very complicated game mechanic that is referenced 50+ times in 6 files.
 This is very different than the other racial traits that are simple modifiers in just the species trait files.
 Trying to change all references is thus too much effort and violates the KISS principle.
 Instead a small flavorful change is added to the trait directly.

-## Espionage

-The new feature of Nemesis.
-This feature unfortunately has proven to be too weak for several reasons of ROI.
-Many of the espionage options are extremely expensive and difficult to achieve, making them simply not worth wile.
-The simplest approach to resolving this is to reduce the cost from 25% to 50% of most of the espionage actions.
-One action that will get people's attention in particular will be the Steal Technology operation, which has been reduced by 50%.

-There are four reasons why steal technology has been buffed considerably.
-The first is that nations that have tech worth stealing will also have high encryption, thus making it difficult in the first place to steal this technology.
-The second reason is that it helps reduce the impact of a snowballing empires.
-The third is that this indirectly buffs the Enigmatic Ascension perk and gives greater reason to pick this perk to counter techonology theft.
-The fourth and last reason is that the effects of steal techonology is not that strong in the first place.
-It only gives a +30% progress to research for a single random tech.
-Getting a boost in Zoo technology is not going to change the course of the war.

-So all in all, the cost of getting 100% progress, assuming 50% chance of failure and a 75% of getting tech worth while with 800 energy cost is about 7k energy.
-If we hadn't reduced the energy cost and left it at 1600 it would be 14k energy.
-Compare this to getting a 10% boost to all tech from the Curators for several years, which is usually 1k to 3k energy and it is clear to see why the previous ROI was not worth it.